 Neverwinter Nights 2

-Another, after KotOR2, sequel Obsidian made based on a BioWare game.
-BioWare’s revival of the old title was a fantastic engine for creating one’s own modules and run them for friends, but as a singleplayer game, it was lacklustre, at least before the expansions rolled in.
+BioWare’s revival of the old title was a fantastic engine for creating one’s own modules and running them for friends, but as a singleplayer game, it was lackluster, at least before the expansions rolled in.
 Obsidian decided to throw in a strong story right off the bat, and then do it even better in expansions.

-Neverwinter Nights 2 had quite a few possible companions, some of them mutually exclusive, and there’s also a whole thing about running your own stronghold, including repairs and placing allied NPCs in important roles.
+Neverwinter Nights 2 features several possible companions, some mutually exclusive, and there’s also the whole running your own stronghold thing, including repairs and assigning allied NPCs to important roles.
 And then there’s the Mask of the Betrayer expansion, widely praised for its storyline and writing, and continuing the story of the base game’s protagonist.

 Outside of the missions, the game feels like a movie, and you have a limited time to pick your attitude: Suave, Professional, or Aggressive.
 Most choices result in a reputation change, and the game is very good at tracking them, and adjusting the story accordingly and smoothly.
 Few games have as many outcomes as Alpha Protocol does.